-Please take some time to read the full document; we need your feedback to help us move forward with our Draft Plan for Allensmore.
+Please take some time to read the full document; we need your feedback to help us move forward with our next version of the NDP - the Submission Plan for Allensmore.

 To help you provide your feedback, we have prepared a separate response form to be used as you read the main document.
-Copies are being delivered to all houses in the Allensmore NDP area.
+Copies are available online at Allensmore.org.uk and at the drop off points below.
 Comments from every individual are encouraged (on separate forms please) and will be very welcome.
-We especially welcome comments from any younger residents as we have no school, scouts, guides etc we can consult with.
-Further copies of the form are available online at Allensmore.org.uk.
+We especially welcome comments from any younger residents as other than the Young Farmers we have no school, scouts, guides etc we can consult with.